Limitations of emittance and source size measurement of laser-accelerated electron beams using the pepper-pot mask method: Testing the pepper-pot method

 \subsection{GEANT4 simulation setup}

-To evaluate how well the PP method works and identify its limitations (with an emphasis on parameters typical of LWFA beams), we conducted GEANT4 Monte-Carlo simulations~\cite{Agostinelli.2003, Allison.2006, Allison.2016} with parameters closely matching the experiment described later.
+To evaluate the method and identify its limitations (with an emphasis on parameters typical of LWFA beams), we conducted GEANT4 Monte Carlo simulations~\cite{Agostinelli.2003, Allison.2006, Allison.2016} to generate synthetic data that is used to retrieve the emittance and compare it to the input beam.
+The choice of GEANT4 for simulations is motivated by the need to accurately model the diagnostic response under experimental conditions.
+This includes not only the electron beam signal at the scintillation screen but also background contributions from scattered particles and X-rays, which can influence both the signal and data analysis.
+Particle codes, such as PARMELA, GPT, OPAL and ELEGANT~\cite{Poplau.2004, Young.2003, adelmann.2019, Borland.2000Elegant}, are unable to account for secondary particles generated by interactions between electrons and the high-Z material of the pepper-pot mask.

-The distance between the source and PP mask is $\Ljpp = 181~\si{\mm}$ and the distance between the mask and scintillation screen (detector position) is given by $\Lpps = 1269~\si{\mm}$.
-The geometrical magnification of the experimental layout is $M \approx 8$.
-Different virtual screens (i.e. for numerical evaluation only) were placed in the simulation volume to record the parameters of the electrons propagating through them.
+The parameters for the simulation are derived from the conducted experiment such that $\Ljpp = 181~\si{\mm}$ and $\Lpps = 1269~\si{\mm}$.
+The geometrical magnification of the experimental layout is $M = 1 + 1269/181 \approx 8$.
+Different virtual screens, used for numerical evaluation only, were placed in the simulation volume to record the parameters of the electrons propagating through them.

-A total of $3\times10^6$ primary electrons were generated at the source point, with parameters equivalent to those analyzed in the LWFA experiment discussed later.
-Consequently, the energy spectrum of the primary beam in the simulations was characterized by a Gaussian distribution, with a mean energy of $72~\si{\MeV}$ and an rms value of $\sigma_E = 50~\si{\MeV}$, corresponding to an energy spread of approximately $\left( \sigma_E/E \right) \approx 52~\si{\percent}$.
-Additionally, the rms divergence of the electron beam was set to $\theta_{x} = 1.85~\si{\mrad}$.
-Both of these parameters remained fixed throughout all simulation runs presented here.
+A total of $3\times10^6$ primary electrons were generated at the source point, with parameters equivalent to those analyzed in the LWFA experiment and PIC simulation, both discussed later.
+Consequently, the energy spectrum of the primary beam in the simulations was characterized by a Gaussian distribution, with a mean energy of $72~\si{\MeV}$ and an RMS value of $\sigma_E = 50~\si{\MeV}$, corresponding to an energy spread of approximately $\left( \sigma_E/E \right) \approx 52~\si{\percent}$.
+Additionally, the RMS divergence of the electron beam was set to $\theta_{x} = 1.85~\si{\mrad}$.
+These parameters remained fixed throughout all simulations presented here.
 The emittance of the beam was varied by varying the source size.